jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.md

       Option        "ForceDevice"   "ISDV4"               # Serial Tablet PC ONLY EndSection

-    # This section is for Intuos3, CintiqV5, Graphire4, or Bamboo
+    # This section is for Intuos3, Intuos4, CintiqV5, Graphire4, Bamboo, or BambooPT
     Section "InputDevice"
       Driver        "wacom"
-      Identifier    "pad"
+      Identifier    "pad"                                 # Tablet buttons
       Option        "Device"        "/dev/ttyS0"          # SERIAL ONLY
       Option        "Device"        "/dev/input/wacom"    # USB ONLY
       Option        "Type"          "pad"
       Option        "USB"           "on"                  # USB ONLY
     EndSection

-    # This section is for the TabletPC that supports touch
+    # This section is for Tablets & TabletPCs that support touch
     Section "InputDevice"
       Driver        "wacom"
       Identifier    "touch"